MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-We are creating a piece of local state that be of type boolean or of null value, initialized with a null value.
+We are creating a piece of local state of type `boolean` or `null` value, initialized with a null value.

-Next we create a `useEffect` with zero dependencies (it will only run once in our component lifecycle).
-React’s `useEffect` hook allows components to run code when a component is mounted or when some property's state changes.
+Next, we create a `useEffect` with zero dependencies (it will only run once in our component lifecycle).
+React's `useEffect` hook allows components to run code when a component is mounted or when some property's state changes.
 This hook also allows cleaning up when the component is unmounted.
 If you explicitly declare no dependencies by passing in an empty array `[]` like we have done on line 15, `useEffect` will only run once before the component mounts.

-Inside that `useEffect` we create an `async` function called `getProvider`.
-We need to define an async function inside of our `useEffect` because the `useEffect` function itself cannot be `async`.
-This function `await`s the `detectEthereumProvider` call using an option (`silent: true`) to silence the error we had seen before (it is expected if no provider is present).
-We use our setter function from within our `useState` and transform the detection of the provider to a `boolean` (true/false) value.
+Inside that `useEffect`, we create an `async` function called `getProvider`.
+This function awaits the `detectEthereumProvider` and uses an option (`silent: true`) to silence any console errors related to the provider not being available.
+YOu can choose not to use that option if you like.
+We use our setter function from within our `useState` and transform the provider's detection to a `boolean` (true/false) value.

-If we run our code again in this new configuration, we will see that we are no longer blocking our components rendering and there is no error in our console.
+If we run our code now, we'll see that we are no longer blocking our component's rendering, and there is no error in our console.

 ## Connecting to MetaMask

-In the next scenario, we will create another `useState` to hold our `wallet` state.
-We will be keeping our application up to date with various MetaMask wallet properties like `accounts`, `balance`, and  `chainId`.
-These are the most important properties of the MetaMask wallet that we want to constantly sync with our application.
-We will start with first adding state for `accounts` and slowly build up our state over the next few sections of the tutorial.
+We will create another `useState` named `wallet`, aiding us in keeping our application up to date with various MetaMask wallet properties like `accounts`, `balance`, and  `chainId`.
+These are important properties of the MetaMask wallet that we want to sync with our application constantly.
+We will first add a state for `accounts` and slowly build up our state over the following few sections of the tutorial.

 We will also be wiring up our button to connect to the MetaMask wallet.